Who doesn’t love a good before-and-after reno?

-Soon after the reno, we were featured in the Ottawa Citizen, the Manotick Messenger and the Home for the Holidays Tour, where over 1000 visitors walked through our home.
-We were of course honoured by the attention and truly proud.
-But I must admit the best reward is waking up in the home that we envisioned for our family, that we worked so hard for and that continues to inspire us; and perhaps others.
+Our home has since been nominated for local and provincial design awards, featured in the Ottawa Citizen, the Manotick Messenger, a TV commercial, Luxe Magazine and two Homes for the Holidays Tours, where over 1000 visitors came through our home in support of Hospice care.
+We are truly honoured with these spotlights on our home and proud of course that people took notice.
+But I must admit the best reward is waking up every morning in the home we envisioned for our family, the home that we worked so hard for, that continues to inspire us; and perhaps others.

-I know how important it is to help my buyer clients see the potential of a home, with their own tweaks, big or small; and when our team is staging a home for sale, our goal is to make it easy for potential home buyers to be inspired, the moment they walk through that door.
+I know how important it is to help my buyer clients see the potential of a home, with their own tweaks, big or small; to make it their own so they too can feel "at home."

-Click here to see the photos and full story in the Ottawa Citizen article.
+Click here to see the Ottawa Citizen article.

-Click here to see the interior renos on Houzz, by Design First Interiors.
+Click here to see the Interior renos on Houzz.

 BEFORE